avichalbadaya/cloudformation_example/README.md

 - Running scripts for Django application envoirnment setup and deployment.
 - keeps a check on parameter values we provide in cf template
 - Enables cloudwatch and new relic monitoring.
+- Logs of installation of linux, pythong packages and django application deployment is captured under files /tmp/ossetup.log and /var/log/django_app_installer.log .
+These can be used to troubleshoot if any instace did not come up correctly.

 ## Scaling :
 - Scaling of Web server (ec2 instances) happens automatically and could be modified in CF template .